prithika1102/Adventure-Work-Project/README.md

     o Stored transformed datasets into Silver layer in Parquet format

-💾 External table data storing in Azue synapse analytics for further analytical process and visualization using Power BI.
+💾 External table data storing in Azure synapse analytics for further analytical process and visualization using Power BI.